This article contains affiliate links. To find out more about affiliate links click here.

 Fossil hunting has been a pastime at this particular beach as far back as the 1800s; Mary Anning made a good living from collecting and selling fossils at Lyme, she and her brother discovered the first ichthyosaur that was found there.

 Mary became famous for her work documenting her finds and, in the process, making substantial scientific breakthroughs at a time when it was frowned upon for women to carry out such work.
 She even went on to open her own shop selling the fossils she found.

 It is said that the tongue twister “She sells seashells on the seashore” was about Mary herself.

 Visiting Lyme Regis

 I can’t quite remember how much we paid to park at Charmouth Road car park, but I think it was £2 to park all day.
-We also did the park and ride a bit further up, that was better as the bus drops you off right at the bottom by the beach and we just walk around the path to the other side.
-It cost about £7 for parking and for three of us on the bus, this is seasonal parking as it’s in a field, you catch the bus back to the car park across the road outside the post office.
+We also did the park and ride a bit further up; that was better as the bus drops you off right at the bottom by the beach, and we just walk around the path to the other side.
+It cost about £7 for parking and for the three of us on the bus, this is seasonal parking as it’s in a field, you catch the bus back to the car park across the road outside the post office.

 We have also parked at the bottom in a local car park.
 Out of season, this is fine, but during the summer months, spaces go very quickly.
 We didn’t have to pay for parking on the day we went as the council allowed free parking for Xmas shoppers.